 Boston, Massachusetts – On Sunday, May 9th, Old South Church in Boston will present their Open Door Award to former State Representative Byron Rushing.
 Rushing will be honored during Phillis Wheatley Sunday, Old South’s annual celebration of the first published African American poetess.
-Wheatley joined Old South in 1771, and the church continues to celebrate the icon who opened doors for persons of color and enslaved persons across the country.
+Wheatley joined Old South in 1771, and the church continues to celebrate the icon who opened doors for people of color, both free and enslaved, across the country.

 In this spirit, Old South celebrates Byron Rushing for a lifetime of work towards making our society more just.
 Rushing was active in the civil rights movement from an early age, and worked for the Congress of Racial Equity (CORE) and the Northern Student Movement before becoming President of Boston’s Museum of African American History.